BenSpears/spears.network.console/content/posts/Software I love and use.md

 ---
 author: "Ben Spears"
 date: 2025-05-18
-title: Software I Love and Use!
+title: Software I Love and Use
 ---